microsoft/Microsoft-Fabric-workload-development-sample/README.md

 ## Implement your custom workload

-After you have completed the initial guides on spinning up your first workload, follow along on our [Frontend](https://learn.microsoft.com/en-us/fabric/workload-development-kit/extensibility-front-end) and [Backend](https://learn.microsoft.com/en-us/fabric/workload-development-kit/extensibility-back-end) implementation guides to learn more about how to start developing a custom workload for your application.
+After you have completed the initial steps you are all set to start adopting the Workload semple to your needs.

 Be sure to look at what has been released with the [newest version of the WDK](/docs/WDKv2-Introduction.md) and our guide on [how to use those new features](docs/WDKv2-How-To.md).